 Have you noticed that your bearded dragon who has been fit and healthy suddenly display odd behaviour?
 Is your bearded dragon showing signs of brumation but this time seems different?
-Could your bearded dragon be dying?
+Is your bearded dragon dying?
 What are the clear signs your bearded dragon has died?

 I have kept bearded dragons for many years now.
 I have found that bearded dragons are amazing little characterful creatures, each with their own personalities.
 But at the same time they are all very similar when it comes to growth and development, seasonal and cyclical changes.
 These patterns make it easier for us to quickly identify when something is up with our beardies.

 Often it’s something to do with our husbandry which is fixable.
-For this reason its always a good idea to go back to basics and check the heating, lighting are on point.
-Replacing bulbs where necessary.
+For this reason its always a good idea to go back to basics and check the heating and lighting are on point.
+Replacing basking and UVB bulbs where necessary.
 Consider removing loose substrates as these can sometimes exacerbate health problems.
-Think about if there has been changes to their habitat, this can have an on their stress levels which will in turn affect their behaviour.
+Think about if there has been any changes to their habitat, this can have an on their stress levels which will in turn affect their behaviour.
 Review their diet, has something changed, are you over supplementing?

-My first experience of this was many years ago when one of my bearded dragons suddenly became very lethargic and uninterested in anything.
+My first experience of a dying bearded dragon was many years ago when one of my bearded dragons suddenly became very lethargic and uninterested in anything.
 His skin became dull and he stopped eating.
 All the signs pointed to brumation although it was a little early for him.
-I wasn’t convinced that’s what was happening here.
+I wasn’t convinced that’s what was happening though.
 I did a google search of what might be happening but my search was fruitless.
 All I kept getting was posts about bearded dragons being sick but I didn’t think he was sick.

 I took him to the vet where she gave him a welfare check and weighed him.
 She reassured me that he was physically well but he was old.
 One week later he died aged 9 years old.
 When another of my beardies (who was also healthy and of similar age) began presenting in the same way several months later I knew that she too would soon pass, and unfortunately she did.